- About Extension

 Recommendations in this calendar are not necessarily applicable to all areas of Oregon.
 For more information, contact your local Extension office.

-Use chemical controls only when necessary, only after identifying a pest problem, and only after thoroughly reading the pesticide label.
-Least-toxic choices include insecticidal soaps, horticultural oils, botanical insecticides, and organic and synthetic pesticides — when used judiciously.
+Use chemical controls only when necessary and only after thoroughly reading the pesticide label.
+First consider cultural, then physical and biological controls.
+Choose the least-toxic options (insecticidal soaps, horticultural oils, botanical insecticides, and organic and synthetic pesticides — when used judiciously).

 Prepare and prime irrigation system for summer.

 Use a soil thermometer to help you know when to plant vegetables.
-Wait until the soil is consistently above 70°F to plant tomatoes, squash, melons, peppers and eggplant.
+Wait until the soil is consistently above 70 degrees Farenheit to plant tomatoes, squash, melons, peppers and eggplant.

 Place pheromone traps in apple trees to detect presence of codling moth.
 Plan a control program of sprays, baits, or predators when moths are found.